es2025-s17-hu/es2025-s17-hu-r2/module-b.md

 ## Description of the Module
 This module requires competitors to develop an admin application for DineEase staff, utilizing the backend developed in Module A. **Don't use the backend you developed, use the fully functional backend you received: https://competitor-yyyy-solution.dineease.com, where YYYY is your four-digit PIN code.** The admin application is a crucial tool for managing data related to restaurants, users, and reviews.
 It includes several key features and pages, each serving a specific administrative function.

-The admin app should be designed with a user-friendly interface and provide efficient navigation through its various functionalities.
+For easier design, some wireframes are available in the `assets/module-a/design` folder.
+You don't have to follow the design strictly, but the admin app should be designed with a user-friendly interface and provide efficient navigation through its various functionalities.

 Below are the detailed descriptions of the different subtasks involved in this module.

 ### Login Page
 - **Objective**: Create a login page for DineEase staff.
 Although there is no fully functional authentication endpoint available, simulate the login process using the "get all users" endpoint from Module A.